How to Start a Coffee Shop: A Guide to Success (2025)

 To stay connected with your customers and develop a relationship with them, you should invest in a customer engagement tool — or customer relationship manager (CRM) — that allows you to reach your customers and understand their behaviors.
 CRM software for your coffee shop might include:

-After you’ve developed a business plan, identified costs and a location, and are getting your coffee shop up and running, the next step is making sure you’re getting the most out of your business.
+After you’ve developed a business plan, identified costs and a location, and are getting your coffee shop up and running, the next step is to make sure you’re getting the most out of your business.
 Learn more about the tips and tricks for strategically running a successful business.

 Paige Newberry